silverdavi/taskmaster-paper/figures/figure1/figure1.md

 - Each series as a point in 2D space determined by PCA
 - Series numbers as labels with white outlines for visibility
 - Color gradient from red (low mean) to green (high mean)
-- Loading vectors (blue arrows) showing the influence of each feature
+- Loading vectors (blue arrows) showing the influence of each feature, elongated by 20% for better visibility
-- Feature labels with intelligent positioning based on vector direction
+- Feature labels with intelligent positioning
-- Legend explaining point colors and loading vectors
+- Focused axis limits (-4 to 3 on x-axis, -2.2 to 3 on y-axis)
-- Annotation showing total explained variance
+- Annotation labels for extreme series
-- Grid and axis lines for better readability

-Improvements from the reference script (`plot_pca_analysis.py`):
+Key improvements:

 - More focused visualization with clearer feature vectors
+- Optimized positioning of series and feature labels
-- Better labeling of features with descriptive names in boxes
+- Better use of space with adjusted axis limits
-- Intelligent text positioning based on vector direction
-- Integration with central styling configuration
+- Proper PDF output with correct shading
-- Concise legend explaining the components
+- Maintained detailed statistics for extreme examples

 ## Code Structure